codatio/codat-docs/docs/lending/guides/invoice-finance/process-invoice.md

   Start another loan application, and choose a different Sandbox company type to get a different set of financial data to be used in the decision-making.

 - **Use a company's real data**
-  Take the demo one step further and use real credentials to access existing financial data in an accounting platform.
+  Take the demo one step further and use real credentials to access existing financial data in an accounting software.
 Set up the [integration](/integrations/accounting/overview) you plan to use, and connect to it while following the auth flow.
 Then, review how the app makes a decision based on your company's real data.

 - **Inspect the invoice financing logic**
   We provide [detailed information](/lending/guides/invoice-finance/inv-fin-decision) about the risk assessment logic we included in our demo app, and how exactly the financial data is fetched and analyzed.